 Project for new on-street chargers

-Up to 78 new electric vehicle chargers could be installed in residential areas and on streets across the borough in the summer and autumn later this year, if a bid for government funding is successful.
+New electric vehicle chargers could be installed in residential areas and on streets across the borough if a bid for government funding is successful.

 These locations already have a suitable power supply near to the road for the chargers to connect to, as well as being in areas with limited off-street parking, within five minutes’ walk of homes and in places where demand is likely to be higher in the near future.

-It is likely that a decision will be made by government within six weeks of the funding bid being submitted.
+Following the submission of the bid by the county council as local highway authority, it is likely that a decision will be made by central government within six weeks.
 If the bid is successful and the project goes ahead, the councils will be able to confirm the final locations, number and types of electric vehicle chargers to be installed.

 - If funding is secured, where could the new chargers go?

-If funding is secured and the project goes ahead, the new chargers could be installed in around 40 different locations across the borough.
+If funding is secured and the project goes ahead, the new chargers could be installed in a number of different locations across the borough.
 Around a quarter of the chargers would be fast chargers, with the rest being suitable for charging a vehicle overnight or during the working day.

 While the locations could change, the current list of potential locations by ward is below.

 - Bulls Down Close, Sherfield on Loddon – 1 fast

 - Carpenters Close, Sherfield on Loddon – 1 regular